Anna Louise Strong: Further travels

-A visit to Spain resulted in Spain in Arms (1937); visits to China, visiting anti-Japanese "base areas," leading to her book One Fifth of Mankind (1938).
+A visit to Spain resulted in Spain in Arms (1937).
+In 1938, Strong visited the Eighth Route Army Headquarters in Shanxi, China, meeting with Zhu De, Peng Dehuai, He Long, Liu Bocheng, and Lin Biao.
+Visits to China, including anti-Japanese "base areas," lead to her book One Fifth of Mankind (1938).
 In 1940, she published My Native Land, the same year that she went to China and met Zhou Enlai several times.
 The following year, she exposed the plot by Chiang Kai-Shek to divide the "united front" against Japan in the 15-page article, "The Kuomintang-communist crisis in China; a first-hand account of one of the most critical periods in Far Eastern history" published in March.
 Other books include The Soviets Expected It (1941); the novel Wild River (1943), set in Russia; Peoples of the U.S.S.R.
-(1944), I Saw the New Poland (1946) (based on her reporting from Poland as she accompanied the occupying Red Army); and three books on the success of the early Communist Party of China in the Chinese Civil War.
+(1944), I Saw the New Poland (1946) (based on her reporting from Poland as she accompanied the occupying Red Army); and three books on the success of the early CCP in the Chinese Civil War.
 In her book The Soviets Expected It, Strong wrote that "the unbroken rise of Stalin's prestige for twenty years both within the Soviet Union and beyond its borders is really worth attention by students of politics."

-While in the USSR she traveled throughout the huge nation, including the Ukraine, Kuznetsk, Stalingrad, Kiev, Siberia, Central Asia, Uzbekistan, and many more.
+While in the USSR, she traveled throughout the huge nation, including Ukraine, Kuznetsk, Stalingrad, Kiev, Siberia, Central Asia, Uzbekistan, and many more.
 She also traveled into Poland, Germany, and Britain.
 While in the Soviet Union, Strong met with Joseph Stalin, Vyacheslav Molotov, and many other Soviet officials.
 She also interviewed farmers, pedestrians, and factory workers.
 She wrote articles for newspapers and magazines, along with pamphlets as well, gaining "many friends and to become very popular throughout the world."
 At the same time, she created "suspicion regarding her political loyalties" among the Soviets and the FBI who gained a large file on Strong herself.
 Through all this, she stayed committed to the Soviet political project, defending the USSR from anti-communism, but favoring the Chinese more than the Soviets as time went on, especially after the Soviets expelled her.